Black knot

 • To locate a good place to make the cut, find the lower edge of the infection on the branch and then trace that infected branch back to where it is attached to another branch or the trunk.
 Cut out the branch without cutting into the branch collar.
 Do not leave stubs.

 • Sterilize your pruners in between each cut to avoid spreading the disease.
-Use a disenfectant like Lysol (at label directions for concentration) or an alcohol-based disinfectant in a spray bottle.
+Use a disinfectant like Lysol (at label directions for concentration) or an alcohol-based disinfectant in a spray bottle.
 Spritz it on your pruning tools and wipe with a soft cloth.
 Do not use bleach as it will corrode your tools.

 • Avoid pruning when the plant is wet as this can also spread the fungus.